arnegue/Development-for-Raspberry-Pi-Pico-using-WSL/README.md

 * Develop a new project
 * Remote-compile it on your WSL (not Raspberry)
 * Transfer it on your Pico
-* TODO: Debug it (currently i see no other way but doing it with another Raspberry Pi (non-Pico)
+* Debug it with another Pico

-The content of this repository is only example code.
+> The content of this repository is only example code.
 If you want to get this running instead of following all these steps you also have to get the pico-sdk-submodule with:

-* `git submodule init`
+> * `git submodule update --init`
+> * `cd pico-sdk`
-* `git submodule update`
+> * `git submodule update --init`

+> As mentioned the Windows subsystem for linux is involved.
+You could lead out that part.
+This manual though deals too how to remote (and cross) compile programs using CLion.

+# 1. Local compiling
-# Setup SDK
+## 1.2 Setup SDK
 * In WSL follow all steps in step 2 of the [manual](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).
 * If your cmake-version is still < 3.13 (check with `cmake --version`).
 Follow these steps (it will install CMake 3.19, but that works too):
     1. `wget http://www.cmake.org/files/v3.19/cmake-3.19.4.tar.gz`